marcosene/hbm2Java/README.md

 | `outputFolder` | Yes | Target directory for generated files or base search folder for existing files |
 | `--annotateExisting` | No | Flag to annotate existing Java files instead of generating new ones           |

-### Ignoring Specific Fields
+### Ignoring Duplicated Fields

-The tool allows ignoring specific fields during JPA annotation by creating and configuring an `ignore.properties` file in the `src/main/resources` directory.
+If you have super-class fields duplicated in multiple inheritors HBM mappings files with the same settings, the tool can ignore them during JPA annotation by creating and configuring an `ignore.properties` file in the `src/main/resources` directory.

+This could be `carefully` used in some special case you don't need one or more field to be annotated.

 The format for entries in `ignore.properties` is: `simpleClassName={field1,field2,...}`.